 Erin’s Easy Entertaining Tips and Tricks

-The best thing about any sangria—whether it’s the holidays or not—is that you have to make it in advance for it to have the most flavor.
+The best thing about any sangria — whether it’s the holiday season or not — is that you have to make it in advance for it to have the most flavor.

 The worst thing about any sangria is that you have to plan ahead to make it in advance. 😉